What is Distributed Ledger Technology?

 Blockchain and distributed ledger technology are frequently used as synonyms.
 However, both are quite different.
 Blockchain uses many technologies for its application, and distributed ledger technology is one of them.

 Blockchain is a type of distributed ledger technology that uses cryptography, making it difficult to manipulate.
 It is an unchangeable and distributed ledger used for recording transactions, transferring ownership, and tracking assets.
 Blockchain ensures security, transparency, and trust in different types of transactions involving digital assets.

 In blockchain technology, as the name suggests, data is organized and stored in packages known as blocks, and the blocks are chained together.
 The blocks in the chain cannot be edited, as blockchain technology allows only the addition of more blocks of data.

 Furthermore, blockchains are usually public, implying that transaction histories can be viewed by anyone.
 In a blockchain, anyone can become a node and participate in the operations.
 Thus, blockchain is permissionless.

 On the contrary, not all distributed ledger technologies necessarily use chains of blocks.
 However, they still use cryptographic validation.
 Distributed ledger technology creates a ledger in a decentralized way for obtaining consensus from the participants who distrust each other.
 Hence, new information is added only when all the participants consent to the action.

 Unlike blockchain, distributed ledger technology usually imposes restrictions on its access, use, and who is permitted to be a node.
-Also, it uses a cryptographic signature to automatically timestamp a new entry.
+Also, it uses a cryptographic signature to timestamp a new entry automatically.